Manually control ECDN server selection

 - Lets say a person in Oakland initiates a video playback.
 It will be given the list of 8 ECDN servers available.
 The player will initiate the HTTPS ping process to determine the nearest ECDN server.

 - In most cases the local ECDN server in Oakland will respond first, and the players will connect to the server in Oakland to download the video stream data.
-The server will download the stream data from the ECDN server in the parent location in San Jose, which in turn will download from the external IBM Cloud midgress server in San Jose.
+The server will download the stream data from the ECDN server in the parent location in San Jose, which in turn will download from the external IBM Watson Media midgress server in San Jose.
 This is the normal path, and flow of data is optimal and as-designed.

 - It is possible that under some exceptional network and server load connections the first ECDN server to respond to the HTTPS ping is the server in parent San Jose location.
 In this case all viewers in Oakland will now connect to ECDN servers in San Jose over the MPLS circuit.
 This is not optimal, as the network connection between Oakland and San Jose does not have the capacity to support so many concurrent download streams, and still support the business critical network traffic.